In the 16th century city merchants collaborated with godly preachers and established parish grammar schools to teach Latin and the scriptures.

 The school was built in 1964 to provide three classrooms, cloakrooms, hall, kitchen and offices.
 In 1969 a new wing was added.
 See the school's web site.

-Twickenham Preparatory School established at The Institute on Twickenham Green.
-Moves to Beveree in Hampton in 1980.
+Twickenham Preparatory School opened at Baptist Church Hall on Twickenham Green.

 Fortescue House School in the Hampton Road, Twickenham closes.